Blunk-electronic/ET/doc/board_groups.rst

 	A group can be copied to a given place.
 	The copy is placed with an offset relative to the original group.
+	NOTE: Electrical device are not affected.
+They must be copied in the schematic editor.

 	This example command copies the group
 	relative by an x/y offset of 10/20: